AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 so _blob_ is the substance, _tree_ is a map / something describing the addresses and structure of other trees (map) and blobs (substance), a _commit_ is a structure, an object that has information about the whole structure (by reference) + metadata like author, message and a reference to previous commits.
 If you think of an _object_ as an instance of any one of those types, _git_ is a _collection of mapped out objects_, it's the data, the description of a structure, details from the commits and a description / map of how it all fits together, all stored in a form that git can understand and operate on, so if you say `git status`, git knows how to read the information it contains to give you (own interpretation never to be cited to another human being ever again ever).

 >Interesting: Git stores all these objects as a SHA-1 hash of snapshots
-> SHA-1 is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as a hexadecimal number, 40 digits long.
+>SHA-1 is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as a hexadecimal number, 40 digits long.

+---

 ## Git - how to use :point_down:

 ### Commands & Concepts
 #### git init
-Initialises the **reporitory** (creates a .git file, which will contain **objects, references** other data git needs)
+Initialises the **repository** (creates a .git file, which will contain **objects, references** other data git needs)
-`HEAD config description hooks info objects refs`
+here's what's inside - `HEAD config description hooks info objects refs`

 #### Staging - what's tracked?
 Git let's you choose which files to actually track, so when you take a snapshot it does not need to be a snapshot of the entire dir.
 You can either add individual files / dirs (blobs / trees) or you can add the whole dir, but have a .gitignore file, which is a _dotfile_ with info on what to ignore during the staging area

 #### git add
 Stages files to include in the next snapshot. `git add foo.txt` will stage _foo.txt_ and `git add .` will add the entire current directory. `git add :/` would add the entire directory root down.

 #### git commit
 Read as 'take a snapshot' - it will create a hash of all trees and blobs staged with git add.
-Makes sense now? (gives you a hash, if you cat-file -p _hash_ you can see what it contains :))
+Makes sense now? (it gives you a hash, if you cat-file -p _hash_ you can see what it contains :))

 #### git status
-Shows a history of changes
+Shows the changes history

+#### git log
+Shows the history in a nicer format - when you use `git log --all --graph --decorate`

+#### HEAD
+Current node - the current branch and commit on that branch
+When you check log you can see which node is the head node currently

+#### git checkout - going back
+Let' you switch nodes - you can checkout to the latest version of a chosen branch (like master or some other branch references by name) or go back to a previous commit
+To go back to a previous commit - you need to know the commit hash (long hex string) - you can look it up using git log. then use `git checkout <commithash>`
+**This will move the HEAD node and also change the contents of your current directory - so check before you force it.**